 Dual V{dd} buffering uses both high V{dd} and low V{dd} buffers in interconnect synthesis.
-Designs using low V{dd} buffers consume less buffer E{buf} and interconnect power (Equation (3)).
+Designs using low V{dd} buffers consume less buffer E{buf} and interconnect (Equation 3) power.
 Applying this technique to non-critical paths, we achieve power saving without worsening the delay of the overall interconnect tree.

-We only allow high V{dd} buffers followed by low V{dd} buffers but not the reverse.
+We only allow high V{dd} buffers followed by low V{dd} buffers but not the reverse except at right before the sinks.
 A high V{dd} buffer can drive a low V{dd} buffer, but a low V{dd} buffer driving a high V{dd} one may cause a large leakage power.
 Therefore, a V{dd} -level converter must be inserted between the low V{dd} buffer and its high V{dd} fanout buffers.
-We assume that the driver at the source operates at high V{dd} and a V{dd} -level converter can only be placed at a sink if it is driven by a low V{dd} buffer.
-The power and delay overhead from a V{dd} -level converters makes it prohibitive to be used inside the interconnect tree.
-To illustrate, consider a simple case in Figure 1.
-The configuration in (a) must have a larger power than that in (b) due to the level converter and the fact that the low V{dd} buffer instead of the high V{dd} buffer is driving the load C_l .
-To have the delay of case (b) larger than that of (a), we require where d{LC} is the intrinsic delay of the level converter and all other parameters are shown in Figure 1.
-We try all combinations of buffer sizes (16x, 32x, 64x in our study) and properly-sized level converters.
-The parameters of these buffers and level converters are not included due to space limit, but they can be derived using the same methods noted in Table 1.
-We find that C_l has to be at least 0.5pF, or equivalently a 9mm long global interconnect worth of capacitance, for Equation (4) to become true, which is extremely unlikely in any buffered interconnect design.
+We assume that the driver at the source operates at high V{dd} and V{dd} -level converters are placed only at the sinks driven by low V{dd} buffers.
+We do not consider V{dd} -level converters explicitly in our algorithm, which reduces power and delay overhead that is introduced by using a large number of V{dd} level converters.
+Considering a simple case in Figure 1, the configuration in (a) must have a larger power than that in (b) due to the the level converter and the fact that the low V{dd} buffer instead of the high V{dd} buffer is driving the load C_l .
+To have the delay of case (b) larger than that of (a), we make where d{LC} is the intrinsic delay of the level converter and all other parameters are shown in Figure 1.
+By trying all combinations of buffer sizes (16x, 32x, 64x in our study) and by using the parasitic values for a properly sized level converter, we have C_l to be at least 0.5pF, or equivalently a 9mm long global interconnect worth of capacitance, for Equation (4) to become true, which is extremely unlikely in any buffered interconnect design.
 Therefore (b), which has no level converter, is very likely to be a superior design than (a).
-This justifies excluding level converters in our study, which saves runtime by considering a smaller and more productive solution space.
+This provides us with the insight about excluding level converters in our study, which saves runtime by considering a smaller and more productive solution space.